-The Electronic Waste Awareness Projects Seeks to increase electronic waste recycling and repair rates.
+The Electronic Waste Awareness Project (EWAP) increases electronic waste recycling, reuse, and repair rates.

 EWAP received grant funding in 2019 by the NYC Citizen’s Committee.
 The Grant was a Reduce, Reuse, Repair Grant.